No Fail Caramel Pecan Turtle Fudge (With Cream Cheese)

 - Since the nuts are just sprinkled over the top of the fudge, the measurement doesn’t have to be exact.
 You can buy pre-chopped nuts and still use 1 cup without causing issues.

-How to make pecan turtle fudge
+How to make turtle fudge with cream cheese

 Remove the block of cream cheese from the refrigerator a couple of hours ahead of time so that it can soften.
 While not completely necessary, this will make it much easier to beat.